cloudify-community/blueprint-examples/simple-hello-world-example/README.md

 ### Install

-The `cfy install <blueprint-path>` command will automatically upload the blueprint to your Cloudify Manager, create a deployment out of it, and install the created deployment.
+The `cfy install <blueprint-path>` command will upload the blueprint to your Cloudify Manager, create a deployment out of it, and install the created deployment.

 ```bash
 cfy install https://github.com/cloudify-community/blueprint-examples/releases/download/latest/simple-hello-world-example.zip